Nearsoft/jobs/readme.md

 </details>

-## Full Stack Web Developer
+## Full-Stack Web Engineer

 <details><summary>Read more</summary>

 The right individual for this role will be a passionate, motivated, and energetic developer who takes initiative, enjoys finding solutions to a varying number of challenges, and takes pride in their work.

-### Essential Duties:
+### Essential duties

-* Write code for both front-end and back-end that is reusable, maintainable and extensible.
+* Write code for both Front End and Back End that is reusable, maintainable and extensible
 * Develop intuitive, user-friendly, visually appealing front-end interfaces
-* Implement server side logic to integrate with client side elements
+* Implement server-side logic to integrate with client side elements
 * Optimize applications for security, performance, speed and operation on various devices
 * Collaborate with other team members
 * Design, implement, and maintain data storage solutions while ensuring data integrity and security
-* Maintain existing web applications and fix bugs
+* Maintain existing Web applications and fix bugs

-### Other Duties:
+### Other duties

-* Handle multiple tasks simultaneously.
+* Handle multiple tasks simultaneously
-* Participate in proactive team efforts to achieve departmental and company goals.
+* Participate in proactive team efforts to achieve departmental and company goals
-* Comply with all safety policies, practices and procedures.
+* Comply with all safety policies, practices and procedures
-* Report any potential or actual violations of such policies, practices and procedures to Supervisor.
+* Report any potential or actual violations of such policies, practices and procedures to Supervisor
-* Perform other duties as assigned by Management.
+* Perform other duties as assigned by Management

-### Technical Requirements:
+### Technical requirements

-* Proficient understanding and experience with building both front-end and back-end using ASP.Net Core and React and Redux JS
+* Proficient understanding and experience with building both Front End and Back End using ASP.NET Core, React.js, and Redux
-* Experience building Enterprise web applications with extensive exposure to SDLC processes including architecture, design, coding, testing, deployment and support
+* Experience building Enterprise Web applications with extensive exposure to Software Development Life-cycle processes including architecture, design, coding, testing, deployment and support
-* Experience to SQL server 2016, creating queries, stored procedures, Views, and database functions
+* Experience with SQL server 2016, creating queries, stored procedures, views, and database functions
-* Develop and implement projects in with MS development stack using SOAP, JSON, C#.Net, ASP.Net Core, ADO.Net, Web API, Entity Framework
+* Develop and implement projects in with the Microsoft development stack using SOAP, JSON, C#, ASP.NET Core, ADO.NET, Web API, Entity Framework
-* Experience with Javascript, HTML 5, CSS3, Node.Js, Webpack, Babel.
+* Experience with JavaScript, HTML5, CSS3, Node.Js, webpack, Babel.
 * Experience with Azure DevOps and continuous integration

-### Knowledge, Skills, Abilities and Experience:
+### Knowledge, Skills, Abilities and Experience

 * 5+ years of database work in MS SQL
 * 5+ years of programming in C#
-* 4+ years of ASP.NET and modern front end framework.
+* 4+ years of ASP.NET and modern Front End framework
-* 5+ years Object Oriented design concepts
+* 5+ years Object-oriented design concepts
-* Enjoy a smaller environment, and be able to work under deadline.
+* Enjoy a smaller environment, and be able to work under deadline
-* Strong interpersonal skills, mature judgment to interact effectively with a broad spectrum of people, both individually and in groups.
+* Strong interpersonal skills, mature judgment to interact effectively with a broad spectrum of people, both individually and in groups
-* Mortgage & Encompass Background is a Plus (Optional)
+* Mortgage & Encompass background is a plus (optional)
-* Azure Ad OIDC and Azure SQL is a Plus
+* Azure Ad OIDC and Azure SQL is a plus

 </details>